Personal notes used as a general recap before the Associate Cloud Engineer exam

 - The disks are regional, and you can enable regional replication

-GKE - Google Kubernetes Engine
+GKE - Google Kubernetes Engine Link to heading

 - Run containerized application on managed environment